docarray/docarray/docs/get-started/what-is.md

 - It is like `pandas.DataFrame`, but for nested and mixed media data.
 - It is like Protobuf, but for data scientists and deep learning engineers.

-If you are a **data scientist** who works with image, text, video, audio data in Python all day, you should use DocArray: it can greatly facilitate the work on representing, embedding, matching, visualizing, evaluating, sharing data; while stay close with your favorite toolkits, e.g. Torch, Tensorflow, ONNX, PaddlePaddle, JupyterLab, Google Colab.
+If you are a **data scientist** who works with image, text, video, audio data in Python all day, you should use DocArray: it can greatly accelerate the work on representing, embedding, matching, visualizing, evaluating, sharing data; while stay close with your favorite toolkits, e.g. Torch, Tensorflow, ONNX, PaddlePaddle, JupyterLab, Google Colab.

 If you are a **deep learning engineer** who works on scalable deep learning service, you should use DocArray: it can be the basic building block of your system.
 Its portable data structure can be wired in Protobuf, compressed bytes, JSON; allowing your engineer friends to happily integrate it into the production system.